Cradical/react-tutorial/README.md

 Also, you have your editor of choice configured the way you like it.
 I use VS Code (link) because of the integrations with React it has that are easily available for download via VS Code’s extension library built right into the editor.

-React (link) is something referred to as a frontend framework (link) which is dev speak for a suite of modules and pre-configured files that provide the developer with an easy, out-of-the-box solution for building user interfaces for web applications or websites.
+[React]('https://reactjs.org/') is something referred to as a [frontend framework]('https://www.thebalancecareers.com/what-is-a-front-end-framework-and-why-use-one-2071948') which is dev speak for a suite of modules and pre-configured files that provide the developer with an easy, out-of-the-box solution for building user interfaces for web applications or websites.
 Those modules for React include everything you need to get started with the latest and greatest of the framework’s features, and the latest version of JavaScript.
 Digging deeper into the important components of what powers React would be a wise step.
-Things like webpack (link) which bundles your JavaScript files and Babel (link) which compiles those files are key to understanding how React does what it does with your code.
+Things like [webpack]('https://webpack.js.org/') which bundles your JavaScript files and [Babel]('https://babeljs.io/') which compiles those files are key to understanding how React does what it does with your code.

-As for the API I mentioned above, we will be using the Star Wars API (link) - a free, open-source API - which we can make a request to in order to get data about Star Wars movies for our components to render.
+As for the API I mentioned above, we will be using the [Star Wars API]('https://swapi.co/) - a free, open-source API - which we can make a request to in order to get data about Star Wars movies for our components to render.

 One last thing to note, is that you will need a version of `node` that is 8.10 or higher.
 If you need to install a package manager checkout the `nvm` docs [here](https://github.com/nvm-sh/nvm/blob/master/README.md#installation-and-update)